When Returns Are Not Filed

 HMRC and Companies House want to keep their databases clean and Her Majesty's Government wants to get the tax revenue it needs to maintain the state.
 Cheeky little companies who can't be bothered to keep proper accounts and pay their dues create an administrative headache and a revenue loss which the state grinds down on, over time.

-A bad mistake new companies make is that they think that because they are not trading, they don't have to do any returns.
+A common mistake new companies make is that they think that because they are not trading, they don't have to do any returns.
 This is wrong.

 Dormant companies still have to do annual returns, which are not much different than if they had been trading and making money.
 The state still wants to know what you are up to.

-One way to not submit returns on time is to miss the reminders that HMRC and Companies House send by letter.
+One way to not submit returns on time is to miss the reminders that HMRC and Companies House send by email/letter.

 - Make sure that your address provider has your correct forwarding address;